5 Segmentation

 se 0.0278758434159171 2.06992116914645 0.206045433065273

 As a best practice, don’t do things multiple times.
-For example, if you can think of a way that you would like to view your data, somebody else has probably thought about it and solved the problem.
+If you can think of a way that you would like to view your data, somebody else has probably thought about it and solved the problem.

 5.2.1.5 Categorical variables

 There are myriad ways to analyze categorical data.
 We’ll go through a few methods and describe what we are seeing.
-First, we can create a proportion table with the prop.table function to determine our discrete groups’ size.
+We can create a proportion table with the prop.table function to take a look at how large our discrete groups are.

 #-----------------------------------------------------------------